 Nonetheless, the government and communities have now joined forces to strengthen mangrove conservation and climate change resilience.
 [5] This is critical in keeping the local population from relocating inland.
-Such a move, regardless of its appropriateness, can be culturally devastating because the community will lose touch with its original surroundings that helped mould its cultural identity.
-Likewise, it will have negative environmental implications since relocation involves land use changes, including the conversion of pristine habitats into residential areas.
-Hence, governmentcommunity partnerships are a move in the right direction and should embrace the development of proper and relevant biodiversity policies.
+Such a move, regardless of its appropriateness, can be culturally devastating causing mangroves to decline.